-The Home Affordable Refinance Program (HARP) has been extended until December 31, 2015.
-This extension allows homeowners to refinance into low mortgage interest rates even if the property has decreased in value or is upside down.
+The HARP mortgage program allows homeowners to refinance into low mortgage interest rates even if the property has decreased in value or is upside down.
 “Upside Down” simply means that you owe more on your home than it is currently worth.
-The HARP mortgage was established in 2009, for homeowners who’s mortgage is backed by either Fannie Mae or Freddie Mac.
+The HARP mortgage was established in 2009 to assist homeowners with a Fannie Mae or Freddie Mac mortgage loan to refinance.

 - A HARP refinance only applies to Fannie Mae or Freddie Mac mortgage.

 - The homeowner must be able to afford the new lower payment.